CJ-Cepe/outliner/README.md

     - per change/event send message to background
         - Save - save changes to data
         - Apply - apply changes to css

-- [x] Saving
-    - App
-        - useEffect [outline, button]
-        - sendMessage to background with data
-            - {"save", outline, buttoneState, tabID}
-    - Background
-        - save Data with corres tabID
-            - if existing: ovewrite
-            - if not create data
-- [x] Loading
-    - every time popup is opened, load data corres to tab ID
-    - chrome.storage.local.get(data)
-        - then return results.data as data
-- [x] handle undefined when switing tab
-    - fix getData function in background.js
-- [x] add button to buy coffee
-    - style
-- [x] refactor chrome.storage.local to chrome.storage.session
-        - saved in ram & doesn't persist
-- [x] handle async error
-    - send response when action is save
-- [x] handle sites that cant be injected
-    - catch if tab url starts with "chrome://"
-    - return null
-- [x] handle toggle button
-    - instead of saving and taking track of button state remove it and instead check wether style in inject or not, then in the app, send toggle message instead of using useEffect to monitor buttonState
-- [x] add and set hotkey
-    - declare in manifest
-        - set hotkey to listen
-    - add eventlistener in the background.js
-- [x] set style to important
-    - add !important, not the recommended approach

-- [] clean console.logs
-- [x] handle -> Uncaught (in promise) Error: The extensions gallery cannot be scripted.
-    - catch if tab url starts with "https://chromewebstore.google.com/"

-- [x] adjust logic so when popup is opened, no need to update style
-    - prevent  useEffect from running in first render
-        - set a useRef to check whether its first render, if yes, set to false then return
-- [x] in popup handle response.data.outline === undefine result incase
-    - add if
-- [x] rename data-ext style
-    - stay
-- [] input validation
-    - [] input diff/wrong

-- cant
-    - internal pages of the Chrome browser (like chrome://settings/, chrome://extensions/, etc.) which is not allowed due to security reasons.
-    - The extensions gallery cannot be scripted.